THIS DATE IN HISTORY: May 30

 1985: The Edmonton Oilers roll to their second Stanley Cup championship by defeating the Philadelphia Flyers 8-3 in Game 5 of the Final at Northlands Coliseum.

 Jari Kurri matches the single-season Stanley Cup Playoff record by scoring his 19th goal 4:54 into the first period; he ties the mark set by Reggie Leach of the Flyers in 1976.
-The primary assist goes to Wayne Gretzky, who wins the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
+The primary assist goes to Wayne Gretzky, who is voted winner of the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
 He finishes plus-28 in Edmonton's 18 playoff games.

 Paul Coffey and Mark Messier score two goals apiece for the Oilers, who lead 4-1 after one period and 7-1 after two.

 The win is the fourth in a row for the Oilers after they lose the series opener in Philadelphia.

 Video: Jari Kurri Gretzky's wingman during Oilers' dynasty

 1999: Chris Drury ties a rookie playoff record with his fourth game-winning goal and the visiting Colorado Avalanche defeat the Dallas Stars 7-5 in Game 4 of the Western Conference Final at Reunion Arena.
 Drury's second goal of the game, at 13:16 of the third period, breaks a 5-5 tie.
 He equals the rookie mark for game-winners set by Claude Lemieux of the Montreal Canadiens in 1986.
 Patrick Roy makes 25 saves and becomes the first goalie in NHL history to win at least 40 playoff games with two teams.